parsa-rangriz/parsa-rangriz.github.io/_pages/cv.md

 ## Honors and Awards
 * Awarded the **Summer@EPFL** Fellowship, 2022
-* Ranked 5th in the **26th Iran Universities Physics Olympiad**, Sanjesh Organization, Iran, 2021
+* 5th Place in the **26th Iran Universities Physics Olympiad**, held by Sanjesh Organization, Iran, 2021
-* Silver Medal in the **30th Iran National Physics Olympiad**, Young Scholars’ Club, Iran, 2017
+* Silver Medal in the **30th Iran National Physics Olympiad**, held by Young Scholars’ Club, Iran, 2017
-* Awarded Scholarship from **Iran’s National Elites Foundation**, 2018 - Present
+* Recipient of Scholarships and Member of **Iran's National Elites Foundation**, 2018-2023.

 ## Work Experiences
 * **Sharif University of Technology**, Teaching Assistant